 Yours will look different depending on your goal amount.

 Lisa gets paid twice per month, and I get paid weekly, which gives us a few options.
 I like the smaller amounts that a weekly contribution gives us.
-If I round-up to a nice even number like $75, that will even help us build in some extra savings toward the extras for our trip.
+If we have the ability to put a little more aside on a given week, we can always do that.

 How to Successfully Complete the Savings Challenge